tiffzny/tiffzny.github.io/_pages/about.md

 I'm into helping others understand things, understanding things, and making things work.

-Find some blog posts and other information along the top menu.
+Find some blog posts and other information along the top menu, or not, because this website is currently a work-in-progress.